 With that in mind, fuel efficiency is one area contractors should consider when trying to match a compressor to the application.
 "Most contractors require 8 to 10 hours of uninterrupted operation," says Chartters.
 "Some manufacturers accomplish this by including a larger gas tank.
 However, for the best air per fuel consumption ratios, look for compressors that pair oversized airends with motors turning at slower speeds - which also reduces noise levels."

 Specific pressure levels for tools are usually set by the manufacturer at the factory (typically 90 psi).
 To avoid damage, you need to make sure you don't exceed these levels.

-"Too much psi can damage the tool," states Chuck Westhofen, product marketing manager, Atlas Copco Construction Equipment LLC.
+"Too much psi can damage the tool," states Cormac Kerins, product marketing manager, portable air division at Atlas Copco Power Technique.
 "You will replace the tool and tool bit much faster with too much psi.
 When a customer calls with a tool problem, the first thing we look for is if too much psi is being supplied."

 Some tools, such as sand blasting equipment, may have psi levels of 150 psi and above, says Grimmer.
 "In this application, this higher psi will propel the media faster," he points out.
 "There is also a trend toward higher pressure tools in general, so contractors can get more work done faster.
 It's important to be aware of the pressure rating of your tools."